top of page

 Fiona Buchanan

-Fiona has worked for both the Australian and UK governments for over five years as a policy adviser, including on migration.
+Fiona has worked for both the Australian and UK governments for over 10 years as a social policy adviser, including on migration, gender equality and LGBTIQA+ inclusion.
 She has an MSc in Refugee and Forced Migration Studies from the University of Oxford, where her research centred on the politics of gender in refugee resettlement.
-She also has an interest in refugee community sponsorship schemes, efforts to combat human trafficking, and the rights of LGBTQ+ asylum seekers.
-As well as playing netball and singing, Fiona enjoys learning Arabic, which she is currently trying to rekindle, despite now living back in her home town of Melbourne.
+She also has an interest in refugee community sponsorship schemes, efforts to combat human trafficking, and the rights of LGBTIQA+ asylum seekers.
+Currently on a working holiday in the USA where Fiona is enjoying learning Spanish, she is passionate about mutual aid and ensuring policies and systems can support all parts of the community.

 Anchor Fiona